Timothy Tyson: Blood Done Sign My Name

 Tyson authored Blood Done Sign My Name, published by Crown in 2004, a memoir and history of the killing by whites of Henry Marrow, a black Army veteran, in Oxford, North Carolina in 1970.
 The book explores the reaction in the African-American community to the acquittal of the suspects by the all-white jury.
 Tyson drew from research that he did in the 1990s while he completed his master's thesis.
 Blood Done Sign My Name won the 2005 Southern Book Award and was a finalist for the National Book Critics Circle Award.
 The book was adapted into a movie written and directed by Jeb Stuart (writer) and released in 2010.

+The book has been accused of having a number of factual inaccuracies.

 The Blood of Emmett Till

 Published in 2017, The Blood of Emmett Till reexamines the lynching of Emmett Till in 1955.
 The book was a New York Times bestseller, won the 2018 Robert F. Kennedy Book Award and was longlisted for the National Book Award.
-In the book, Tyson alleges that Carolyn Bryant had recanted her original testimony, but a subsequent investigation was unable to corroborate this due, in part, to Tyson being unable to provide a recording of the interview.
+In the book, Tyson alleges that Carolyn Bryant had recanted her original testimony in a recorded conversation she had with Tyson, but a subsequent investigation did not corroborate this after the recording provided to investigators did not support this assertion.
+Tyson provided multiple explanations for why the comment wasn't recorded, including that the recorder wasn't working while Bryant made the comment, that the recording was lost, or that the tape recorder wasn't on.
+Tyson said that the comment was made in a conversation he had with Bryant in July 2008, but according to archived emails from August 2008, Tyson had not yet met Bryant by that time, which Tyson has not provided an explanation for.